kimmelkm/IBM-Quantum-Learning/README.md

 # IBM-Quantum-Learning
-A repository to work through the IBM Quantum Learning course code
+A repository of my through the IBM Quantum Learning course lecture code